CSSUoB/TeX-Bot-Py-V2/README.md

 * `DISCORD_GUILD_ID`: The ID of your Discord guild.
 * `DISCORD_LOG_CHANNEL_WEBHOOK_URL`: The webhook URL of the Discord text channel where error logs should be sent.
-(This is optional, and if it is not provided, error logs will be sent to the console only.)
+(This is optional.
+Error logs will always be sent to the console, this setting allows them to also be sent to a Discord log channel)
 * `MEMBERS_LIST_URL`: The URL to retrieve the list of IDs of people that have purchased a membership to your community group.
 (The CSS' members list is currently found on the Guild of Students website.